-Governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+'Governing bodies, proprietors and school or college leaders should ensure the child's wishesand feelings are considered when determining what action to take and what services to provide.
 Systems should be in place for children to express their views and give feedback.
 Ultimately, all system and processes should operate with the best interests of the child at their heart.'

-Peer on Peer abuse is referenced in the Safeguarding and Child Protection Policy.
-The sensitive nature and specific issues involved with peer on peer necessitate separate policy guidance.
+Child on child abuse is referenced in the Safeguarding and Child Protection Policy.
+The sensitivenature and specific issues involved with child on child necessitate separate policy guidance.

-At Tenacres First School we continue to ensure that any form of abuse or harmful behaviour is dealt with immediately and consistently to reduce the extent of harm to the young person, with full consideration to the impact on that individual child's emotional and mental health and well-being.
+At Tenacres First School we continue to ensure that any form of abuse or harmful behaviour is dealt with immediately and consistently to reduce the extent of harm to the young person, with fullconsideration to the impact on that individual child's emotional and mental health and well-being.